Rachel Fuller: Music career

 Fuller scored a classical adaptation of The Who's Quadrophenia.
 The adaptation was issued on CD as Classic Quadrophenia featuring the Royal Philharmonic Orchestra and London Oriana Choir, along with tenor Alfie Boe.
 Pete Townshend and Billy Idol also recorded vocals.
-The two joined also appeared for the work's live concert premiere, on 5 July 2015 at London's Royal Albert Hall.
+The two also appeared for the work's concert premiere, on 5 July 2015 at London's Royal Albert Hall.

 In the Attic

 Beginning in 2005, Fuller hosted the show In the Attic, a live webcast of music and guests, including The Flaming Lips, E, The Raconteurs, Foy Vance, Adele and Martha Wainwright from Townshend's Oceanic studios in London and also from the road at UK summer music festivals.
 Though casual in presentation, the broadcasts use state-of-the-art satellite broadcast technology and they are an attempt to change the way live performances of musical artists can be accessed.

 In 2006 and 2007, Fuller went on tour with The Who, producing live webcasts of In the Attic and performing her own music live at various venues, including South by Southwest in Austin, Texas.